asanteanana/asanteanana/README.md

 I'm currently interested to creating privacy-conscious AI solutions and ensuring the ethical use of data.

-My mission is to design robust privacy systems for the greater good of society.
+And, my mission is to design robust privacy systems for the greater good of society.

 I'm particularly interested in AI for UX, as well as Explainable and Responsible AI.